 The fruit Sam is a delicious kiwi; it is part of our amigurumi fruits collection and takes its name from Sam’s bird story as a tribute of creativity and perseverance of those that, despite of not to have specific skills or resources, are able to overcome life barriers to reach their ends.

-This PDF includes pattern with charts to walk you through every single step of making your own Sam Amigurumi, is perfect if you like to crochet on the couch or on the go.
+Option 2: Purchase the printable PDF that includes written instructions pattern to walk you through every single step of making your own Amigurumi Kiwi Sam, is perfect if you like to crochet on the couch or on the go.
 This is a nicely formatted PDF perfect for your mobile or tablet viewing.
-Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favourites movies, series or apps.
+Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favorites movies, series or apps.